cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ## How to authenticate with the SDK?
 ​
-Actually we have two ways to authenticate.
+There are two ways to authenticate with the SDK.
 ​
-1. Usign `getToken` method as parameter on CogniteClient that will be a calback to the SDK and uses it to get and renew tokens as needed.
-Can be used to authenticate with api keys directly or with OIDC making use of some IdP's like azure Active Directory, Auth0, etc. use the appropriate library [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper).
+1. Using the `getToken` method: You can use the `getToken` method as a parameter on CogniteClient.
+This will act as a callback to the SDK and uses it to retrieve and renew tokens whenever required. `getToken` method can be used to authenticate with api keys or OIDC directly by making use of identity providers like Azure Active Directory, Auth0, etc.
+You can use the appropriate library [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper).
 ​
-> **_NOTE:_**  the SDK comes with an implementation of the Cognite legacy authentication flow, **but it does not come with an implementation for all IDPs** and this method will be deprecated soon.
+> NOTE: The SDK comes with an implementation of the Cognite legacy authentication flow, _but it does not come with an implementation for all IDPs_.
+This method will be deprecated soon.
 ​
-2. The sdk does use [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) internally to manage the authentication life cycle since the beginning until the token refresh, for this you need to use `credentials` field as parameter.
+2. Using the `credentials` field: You can use the `credentials` field as a parameter since the SDK uses [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) internally to manage the authentication life cycle from the beginning until token refresh.
 ​
 ## OpenID Connect (OIDC) w `getToken`
 ​
 ### OIDC authentication using getToken w Client Credentials Flow
 ​
-This example shows how to use the Cognite [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) library to get a token from Azure Active directory on behalf of a user using the [client credentials flow](https://oauth.net/2/grant-types/client-credentials/):
+The example below shows how to use the Cognite [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) library to get a token from Azure Active Directory on behalf of a user using the [Client credentials flow](https://oauth.net/2/grant-types/client-credentials/):
 ​
 ```js
 import { ISettings, ClientCredentialsAuth } from "@cognite/auth-wrapper";